On this page we cover:

 What does loneliness feel like?

-Feeling lonely is normal – everyone feels this way at some point in their lives.
-Feeling lonely won’t last forever.
+Feeling lonely is normal – everyone feels this way sometimes.

 What makes people feel lonely?

 - Finishing school, college or university.